M17-Project/M17_spec/pages/02.part-1/04.data-link-layer/docs.md

 #### Forward Error Correction (FEC)
 The Data Link Layer Contents of a specific frame are modified using various Error Correction Code (ECC) methods.
 Applying these codes at the transmitter allows the receiver to correct some amount of induced errors in a Forward Error Correction (FEC) process.
 It is this ECC/FEC data that is inserted into the Payload portion of the Frame.
 The exact ECC/FEC techniques used vary by frame type.

 Applying ECC/FEC may be a multi-step process.
-To distinquish data bits at the various stages of the process, Bit Types are defined as shown in the following table.
+To distinguish data bits at the various stages of the process, Bit Types are defined as shown in the following table.
 It is important to note that not all ECC/FEC processes utilize both Type 2 and Type 3 bits.
 Prior to decoding Data Link Layer contents, a receiver would need to convert incoming bits from Type 4 back to Type 1 bits, which may also include conversion through Type 3 and/or Type 2 bits.
 The exact ECC/FEC methods and Bit Types utilized will be indicated for each frame type.

 <center><span style="font-weight:bold">Table 1</span> Bit Types</center>
 Type   | Description